Mellanox/network_storage/README.md

 * Download the project as zip.
 * Click on the "oneclick.bat" file.
 * If you are required to install python, click on the “python-2.7.10.amd64” file and follow the installation steps.
 After the installation is over, open “oneclick.bat” again.
+* If you are required to install wxPython, click on the "wxPython3.0-win64-3.0.2.0-py27" file and follow the installation steps.
+After the installation is over, open “oneclick.bat” again.

 Wizard Command-Line:
 * Download the project as zip.
 * Click on the "oneclick_cmd.bat" file.
 * If you are required to install python, click on the “python-2.7.10.amd64” file and follow the installation steps.
 After the installation is over, open “oneclick_cmd.bat” again.
+* If you are required to install wxPython, click on the "wxPython3.0-win64-3.0.2.0-py27" file and follow the installation steps.
+After the installation is over, open “oneclick.bat” again.